0install/0install-dotnet/README.md

 You need to install [Visual Studio 2017](https://www.visualstudio.com/downloads/) to perform a full build of this project.
 You can build the cross-platform components on Linux using only the [.NET Core SDK 2.1+](https://www.microsoft.com/net/download).
 Additionally installing [Mono 5.10+](https://www.mono-project.com/download/stable/) allows more components to be built.

 Run `.\build.ps1` on Windows or `./build.sh` on Linux to build and run unit tests.
 These scripts takes a version number as an input argument.
 The source code itself contains no version numbers.
-Instead the version is picked by continous integration using [GitVersion](http://gitversion.readthedocs.io/).
+Instead the version is picked by continuous integration using [GitVersion](http://gitversion.readthedocs.io/).